advaced/advaced/doc/concept/transactions.md

 - the signature of the sender, that contains all the other transaction information
 - the transaction fee

-The public key [2] of the sender and the recipient are like the addresses of them, but they don't send mails, they send coins.
+The public key [2] of the sender and the recipient are like the addresses of them, but they don't use them to send mails, they use them to send coins.
 The signature [2] is important to proof that the sender is aware of the transaction and wants to make it.
 The transaction fee is added to the incentive [3] to create and validate blocks.
 So this fee is deducted from the senders coin balance.